Layer7-Community/Utilities/FindAssertions-GraphmanUtility/README.md

 - **No duplicate search**: Uses existing search results instead of re-searching
 - **Selective replacement**: Only processes items where `exists: true` from search results
 - **Automatic backups**: Creates timestamped backups for each bundle file
+- **Dual policy format support**: Automatically handles both Graphman `policyCodeFormat` settings — `"Code"` (parsed object under `policy.code`) and `"json"` (JSON string under `policy.json`) — matching the format detection used by `SearchAssertions.js`
+- **Deep recursive replacement**: Traverses the full policy structure at any nesting depth, identical to the search strategy in `SearchAssertions.js`, so no assertions are missed regardless of where they appear in the policy tree
 - **Type-aware**: Handles both Service and Policy bundle structures correctly
 - **Safe operation**: Verifies files exist before processing
 - **Detailed reporting**: Shows exactly what was replaced and what failed